sharpar/tidytabs/doc/phase1/Collaboration.md

   - Shaun Memon: Experienced in Java, C, Python, Databases (SQL).
 Live in the suburbs but available M-F afternoons and after this class MWF.
 Skilled in running team meetings and keeping team focused and on track.
   - Shivain Thapar: Experience in web development (front and back end), databases, and UI/UX design.
 Computer science specialist.
 Live downtown so available throughout the week.

-3. Describe your brainstorming meetings
+3. Brainstorming meetings (when, where, who)

-  - When, where (online, phone, physical location) of meetings We have a slack group, which we are using for communication.
-In addition we have had 3 short meetings.
-  - Who was there?
-  We have had 5 different members at every meeting.
-Everyone has contributed to the online discussions.
-  - Rough meeting minutes/notes.
-  In the first meeting we discussed potential add-ons based on team member preferences.
-We looked at the feasibility of the proposed add-ons in the second meeting and decided on our project in the last meeting.
+  We have a slack group, which we are using as our main online form of communication; everyone has contributed to the online discussion.
+In addition we have had 3 in person meetings (approximately 1 meeting every 1-2 weeks), each with 5 different members in attendance.
+Our first meeting was a our first major brainstorming session.
+We discussed potential add-ons based on team member preferences as well as writing down any possible ideas that came to us.
+These were all recorded and shared on slack.
+We looked at the feasibility of the proposed add-ons in the second meeting - this included discussion of similar existing add-ons and the possible complexity of implimenting each idea.
+Finally, we decided on our project in the last meeting.

 4. Consider the logistics of  your future meetings:
   - Meet at BA since most of us would be around here